ludvigalden/exectx/docs/exectx.ExecutionSlot.md

 • `get` **canceled**(): `boolean`

-Whether the currently defined execution is canceled, or `true` if there is no execution currently defined.
+Whether the currently defined execution is canceled or if there is no execution currently defined.

 #### Returns